Lumos2050/MyExperiment/README.md

 # MyExperiment
-This repository is one record for the experiment of my research：**An Edge Supervision aided Dual Attention Transformer for MS and PAN Classification**.
+This repository is one record for the experiment of my research：**An Edge Supervision Aided Dual Attention Transformer for MS and PAN Classification**.
 There were problems with the initial structure design and code architecture, and I have been modifying the network structure and adjusting hyperparameters for more than a month now.

 Each version containing the network structure changes is placed in a "Test x" folder.